 Henri Becquerel graduated just two years later, enrolled in graduate studies at the Ecole des Pontes at Claussees, and married Lucie Zoé Marie Jamin.
 While studying, he began working with his father on a research project which led to the discovery of magneto-optics.
 He received his degree three years later.

 In 1876, Henri gave his first lecture as “répétiteur” at the Ecole Polytechnique.
-He was already known for the discovery of magnetic properties of gases and for his work on the rotation of polarized light by a magnetic field.
+He was already known for the discovery of the magnetic properties of gases and for his work on the rotation of polarized light by a magnetic field.
 He was said to be frugal in every way, including being quite skilled at conceiving and conducting very small-scale experiments on a tiny budget.

 In 1878, his wife died while giving birth to their son, Jean.
 After her death, he and Jean returned to live with his father.